thehunmonkgroup/onenote/README.md

 Place the ```onenote``` script anywhere in your PATH and make sure it's executable.

-#### Add/modify hooks
+#### Taskwarrior add/modify hooks

-The optional add/modify hooks manage an annotation related to the existence of notes on a task in an intelligent fashion:
+The optional add/modify hooks manage a Taskwarrior annotation related to the existence of notes on a task in an intelligent fashion:

  * Adds an annotation when a new note is added